VirgilSecurity/virgil-sdk-javascript/README.md

 ## Getting Started

-Virgil Security makes encryption super easy to add to any application.
-With our SDK you create a public __Virgil Card__ for each user.
+Virgil Security makes it super easy to add encryption to any application.
+With our SDK you create a public [__Virgil Card__](#link_to_virgil_cards_guide) for every one of your users and devices.
 With these in place you can easily encrypt any data in the client.

 ```js
 // find Alice's card(s)